AJarombek/saints-xctf-web/README.md

 ### Overview

 Front-end for the SaintsXCTF web application.
 This is the second version of the SaintsXCTF web application.
-The front-end is written in React.js and styled with Sass.
+The front-end is written in React.js and styled with JSS.
 API calls are routed through a Nginx proxy to the [SaintsXCTF API](https://github.com/AJarombek/saints-xctf-api).

 ### Commands